TimonFercho/ann-distributed-key-value-store/evaluation/index/correctness/index-correctness-results.md

 True nearest neighbor 151761 of query 5759 not found among results
 -------------------------------------------------------------------------------
 Scenario: search_preassigned_list(): test recall with SIFT1M
-      Given: the SIFT1M dataset, n_probe as large as the number of clusters
+      Given: the SIFT1M dataset, n_probes as large as the number of clusters
        When: the files are mapped to memory
        When: the StorageLists object is populated with the vectors, ids and list ids and used to initialize an StorageIndex object